tjmcode/MITxPRO-ReactATM/README.md

 ## Version History

+* 0.2
+    * Rearranged buttons to show mode on top
+    * Changed styling to use Default Bootstrap Buttons
 * 0.1
     * Refactored into the MicroCODE [MCODE] style and templates.
     * See [commit change]() or See [release history]()